ThatBlockyPenguin/Blog_Dev/docs/article/game-changing-tech.md

 Today, virtual reality gaming and esports are becoming more and more popular.
 VR headsets like the Oculus Rift and Valve Index allow players to fully immerse themselves in virtual worlds, while eports tournaments and leagues draw millions of viewers worldwide.
 Gaming continues to evolve and expand, and it will be exciting to see what the future holds for this industry.

-{% include img.html url="https://cdn.akamai.steamstatic.com/valvesoftware/images/index/videos/Main.jpg" src="https://www.valvesoftware.com/en/index" credit="Valve" %}
+{% include img.html url="https://cdn.akamai.steamstatic.com/valvesoftware/images/index/videos/Main.jpg" src="https://www.valvesoftware.com/en/index" credit="Valve" desc="Valve Index on display" %}

 #### Hardware